Menstrual cycle, period cramps, and fitness

 Cramping is a real… pain.
 And cramping pertains to all the different pains that occur during menstruation.

-From different studies, we know cramping affects between 30 and 50% of all women of reproductive age.
-This certainly applies to a large number of women runners.
+Studies show us that cramping affects between 30 and 50% of all women of reproductive age.
+This certainly applies to a large number of women runners and athletes.

-In good news, estrogen increases can actually have a positive effect on your energy levels, the highest point is during the ovulation phase (around day 14).
+In good news, estrogen increases can actually have a positive effect on your energy levels.
+Your energy levels should be at their highest point during the ovulation phase (around day 14).
 For high-endurance sports, estrogen promotes energy storage in muscles, as well as the entry of glucose into muscle cells.

 Pharmaceuticals & Alternative Medicine